 This paper uses the principles of dynamic capability and organizational resilience to explore how a hospital demonstrated resilience during the pandemic and continues to strive to attain agility and competitive advantage using analytics when faced with change.
 The paper hopes to provide valuable insights into how organizations can leverage analytics to enhance their resilience and adaptability in the face of major disruptions.
-The rest of the paper is organized as follows.
-First background information on data analytics, dynamic capability and organizational resilience is presented.
+The rest of the paper is follows.
+First background organized as information on data analytics, dynamic capability and organizational resilience is presented.
 Next the hospital system, its use of analytics infrastructure is anonymized in the description of the actual hospital that was investigated.
-This is followed by a discussion of how analytics enables dynamic capability and organizational resilience at the hospital.
-Finally, recommendations and conclusions are discussed.
+This is followed by a discussion of how analytics enables dynamic capability and organizational resilience the hospital.
+Finally, at recommendations conclusions are and discussed.